 Have you ever noticed how maxims seem to contradict each other?
 If “a stitch in time saves nine” how can it also be that “haste makes waste”?
 Try playing this game: think of an old saw; then try to think of another one that, basically, says exactly the opposite.
 In nearly every case there’s a matched saying, a black for a white, a fast for a slow.
 Why is that?
 I think it might be that, even though there is probably an ultimate truth out there somewhere, we just don’t have the perspective to get it.
 We’re like the blind men encountering an elephant for the first time, and, feeling different parts of the animal, conclude that an elephant is like a snake, or a tree, or a sword.
 Understood another way, there’s wisdom in the idea that for every thing, there is a season: a time to sow, a time to reap.
 That complex, charged tension between apparent opposites—chaos and order, emotion and intellect, creation and decay, high and low—is the text of my current painting; also, how the impulse for beauty wrestles with the desire for truth.

 Anthony Cuneo was born in Chicago, and grew up there, and in the New York area.
 He received an MFA from the University of Pennsylvania in 1981, and has an extensive exhibition record.
-He has taught at both the collegiate and secondary levels, serving as Department Chair at Montclair Kimberley Academy for many years.
+He taught at both the collegiate and secondary levels, serving as Department Chair at Montclair Kimberley Academy for many years.
 He was a finalist for the Princeton University Excellence in Secondary Teaching award in 2002.
-He is represented by Amos Eno Gallery in Brooklyn, one of the oldest non-profit art spaces in New York City, where he also serves on the Board of Trustees.
+He was represented by Amos Eno Gallery in Brooklyn, one of the oldest non-profit art spaces in New York City, where he also served on the Board of Trustees.
+Tony, as he was known to all, died on August 5, 2019.
 See more of his work at www.anthonycuneo.com.

 1. Unwanted Literature, #14, oil and alkyd on archival panel, 12″ x 12″, 2010